Plummer House (Rochester, Minnesota)

-The Plummer House is the former residence of Dr. Henry Stanley Plummer and Daisy Berkman Plummer.
+The Plummer House is the former residence of Dr. Henry Stanley Plummer and his wife Daisy Berkman Plummer, who was the eldest grandchild of Dr. William Worrall Mayo, and niece of the Mayo brothers.
 Located in Rochester, Minnesota and originally called Quarry Hill, the English Tudor mansion stood on a 65 acre estate which included a greenhouse, water tower, garage, and gazebo.
 The house is also called Henry S. Plummer House.

 The water tower on the estate.

 Dr. Plummer, a Mayo Clinic partner and founder, worked very closely with Ellerby and Round, the architects of record, on the design of the house.
 The house includes many innovations that were quite novel for their time, including a central vacuum system, underground sprinkler system, intercommunications system, dumbwaiter, security system, electricity and gas lighting, the first gas furnace in the city, garage door openers, heated pool, water tower, and two caves going into the house and the water tower.
 The 5 story home is over 300 ft long, with 49 rooms including 10 bathrooms, 9 bedrooms, a 3rd floor ballroom, pipe organ, and 5 fireplaces.
 This translates to 11,000 square feet of living space and over 20,000 square feet total, including the basement and attached garage and greenhouse.
 There is a 220 ft long by 18 ft wide underground passageway connecting the main house to the caretakers cottage at the bottom of the hill.